CLUB GOVERNANCE & FINANCE

 These meetings will take place both in-person on Curtin University Bentley campus while simultaneously using avideo conferencing option if you'd prefer to dial in.

 We've prepared a guide for treasurers and club executives on how to appropriately manage and oversee club finances for reporting, budgeting and overall management.

 The Curtin Student Guild is committed to ensuring safe, consensual and enjoyable campus club culture.

 Please read the Guild's Consent & Sexual Safety Guidelines for Clubs for further information.

 Responding to disclosures of sexual assault course

 This free course developed by the Sexual Assault Resource Centre WA (SARC) aims to increase knowledge and understanding about sexual assault issues and to increase people's ability to effectively respond to disclosures of sexual assault from adolescents and adults.
-Login as a 'guest' when you register for this free course.

 All club committee members are encouraged to complete this course.